-If the laws of physics varied with position, each new location would need new rules.
-In our world, changing direction changes the values but not the equations and this spatial symmetry is basic to physics itself.
-Yet neutrinos violate this principle because they always spin left-handed, an asymmetry that is reflected neither in the world we see nor the laws that describe it.
-As Pauli said:
+If the laws of physics varied, each new point would need new rules, but in our world the equations are the same wherever we are.
+This spatial symmetry is basic to physics but neutrinos violate it because they always spin left-handed.
+This asymmetry is reflected neither in the world we see nor in the laws that describe it, so as Pauli said:

 The photon structure derived earlier for a neutrino suggests an answer.
 When the first photon moved up or down on space to make matter or anti-matter, it also had to spin left or right and apparently it went left.
 The electron’s entangled photon set both spin left so their opposite directions let it have both left and right spin at once.
 In a physical event, an electron can spin either way and changing direction reverses both spins so it still spins either way, randomly.